Sulfanilamide: Mechanism of action

-As a sulfonamide antibiotic, sulfanilamide functions by competitively inhibiting (that is, by acting as a substrate analogue) enzymatic reactions involving para-aminobenzoic acid (PABA).
+As a sulfonamide antibiotic, sulfanilamide functions by competitively inhibiting (that is, by acting as a substrate analogue of) enzymatic reactions involving para-aminobenzoic acid (PABA).
 Specifically, it competitively inhibits the enzyme dihydropteroate synthase.
 PABA is needed in enzymatic reactions that produce folic acid, which acts as a coenzyme in the synthesis of purines and pyrimidines.
 Mammals do not synthesize their own folic acid so are unaffected by PABA inhibitors, which selectively kill bacteria.

 However, this effect can be reversed by adding the end products of one-carbon transfer reactions, such as thymidine, purines, methionine, and serine.
 PABA can also reverse the effects of sulfonamides.

 History

 Sulfanilamide was first prepared in 1908 by the Austrian chemist Paul Josef Jakob Gelmo (1879–1961) as part of his dissertation for a doctoral degree from the Technische Hochschule of Vienna.
 It was patented in 1909.

 Gerhard Domagk, who directed the testing of the prodrug Prontosil in 1935, and Jacques Tréfouël and Thérèse Tréfouël, who along with Federico Nitti and Daniel Bovet in the laboratory of Ernest Fourneau at the Pasteur Institute, determined sulfanilamide as the active form, are generally credited with the discovery of sulfanilamide as a chemotherapeutic agent.
 Domagk was awarded the Nobel Prize for his work.

-In 1937, Elixir sulfanilamide, a medicine consisting of sulfanilamide dissolved in diethylene glycol poisoned and killed more than 100 people as a result of acute kidney failure, prompting new US regulations for drug testing.
+In 1937, Elixir sulfanilamide, a medicine consisting of sulfanilamide dissolved in diethylene glycol, poisoned and killed more than one hundred people as a result of acute kidney failure, prompting new US regulations for drug testing.
 In 1938, the Food, Drug and Cosmetic Act was passed.
 It was only the solvent and not the sulfanilamide that was the problem, as sulfanilamide was widely and safely used at the time in both tablet and powder form.